payw-org/eodiro-next/README.md

 ### Using dev API (localhost)

 By default, `npm run dev` connects to local dev API server and `npm start` tries to connect to the real server(https://eodiro.com).
 However, sometimes you need to test the production-ready, built version of client application with the dev API.
-To achieve this, simply pass an argument similart to the one above
+To achieve this, simply pass an argument similar to the one above

 ```zsh
 npm start --useDevApi